 In 2015, our subsidiary, Chengxing Zhidong, adopted a share incentive plan, pursuant to which options were granted to certain employees of Chengxing Zhidong.
 In June 2020, XPeng Inc. adopted a share incentive plan, or the Plan, to replace the share incentive plan adopted by Chengxing Zhidong, and we issued RSUs to replace the options granted to certain employees of Chengxing Zhidong.
-As of the date of this prospectus, 96,958,936 RSUs were granted and outstanding, and shares underlying 43,044,280 of such RSUs have been issued to XPeng Fortune Holdings Limited, which has been established for our share incentive plan.
+As of the date of this prospectus, 96,400,795 RSUs were granted and outstanding.
 We are required to recognize compensation expense for an equity award over the period in which the recipient is required to provide service in exchange for the equity award.
-Because the vesting of the RSUs (including the RSUs issued to replace the options granted under the share incentive plan of Chengxing Zhidong) is contingent upon the completion of an initial public offering or change in control, we did not recognize any share-based compensation expense relating to such equity awards until the completion of our IPO in August 2020.
-For the nine months ended September 30, 2020, we recognized RMB921.6 million (US\$135.7 million) of share-based compensation expenses, and as of September 30, 2020, the amount of unrecognized share-based compensation expenses was RMB419.9 million (US\$61.8 million), a major portion of which was related to equity awards granted before our IPO.
+Because the vesting of the RSUs (including the RSUs issued to replace the options granted under the share incentive plan of Chengxing Zhidong) will be contingent upon the completion of an initial public offering or change in control, we have not recognized, and do not expect to recognize, share-based compensation expense relating to such equity awards prior to the completion of this offering.
+Upon the completion of this offering, we expect to begin to recognize a significant amount of share-based compensation expense.
+As of June 30, 2020, the total unrecognized share-based compensation expense amounted to RMB584.4 million (US\$82.7 million), out of which RMB210.3 million (US\$29.8 million) was related to RSUs for which the service condition had been met and is expected to be recognized upon the completion of this offering.
 Moreover, if additional RSUs or other share incentives are granted to our employees, directors or consultants in the future, we will incur additional share-based compensation expense and our results of operations will be further adversely affected.